 The Red Saddlebags is an easily identified skimmer.
 Mature males are mostly red with red veining at the front of their wings, large brown wing patches with red veins on the hind wings, and a red abdomen with black top spots on segments 8 and 9

 Once a rare site in Minnesota the Red Saddlebags range has seemed to expand northward.
-They are now frequently seen across the southeastern corner of the state and there are even records of the species up on the Arrowhead.
+They are now often seen across much of the state.
 They are strong flyers that typically migrate into Minnesota from the south during the summer.
 They can often be found feeding in mixed swarms of darners, gliders and saddlebags

 Permanent or temporary lakes, ponds and slow-moving streams, preferably with little mud and no fish